mdavidsaver/pvxs-dev/documentation/qgroup.rst

           However, this situation will almost never give desired behaviour as changes to records which could otherwise be atomic will be split into multiple subscription updates.

+Mapping ``+putorder``:

+``+putorder`` must be set for a field to be writable through a group PV.
+When more than one mapping has an order defined, the numeric value is used to define the order in which the associated records are processed (in increasing order).

+Additionally, the values of ``+putorder`` also control the order of fields in the group PV definition.
+This control is necessary only in limited cases, such as the ``NTTable`` specification, where the iteration order of fields must match the order of the ``labels`` array.

 Understanding Groups
 ====================